 Maybe we want our food delivered to our doorstep when it’s too hot to go outside, or when it’s too cold, or when it’s raining.

 Or when we are too busy or too tired to go to the restaurant and wait for the food to be brought to our table.
 However, having restaurant meals delivered to your home is above anything else, convenient.
 Being able to get food order online has become the standard.

 Convenience is actually one of the 9 secondary needs that humans acquire during their lifetime:

 - Expression of beauty and style

-Bottom line?
-Out of that list, convenience is the most important factor influencing our online food ordering decisions.
-And according to Hudson Riehle, SVP of Research and Innovation Services for the National Restaurant Association:
+Scientists backed up the fact that convenience is the most important factor influencing the food industry statistics.
+In fact, according to Hudson Riehle, SVP of Research and Innovation Services for the National Restaurant Association:

 “From the consumer perspective, there’s nothing more convenient than having the restaurant come to them.